 Behold, the beautiful young lady and Sweet Potato Princess who was my roommate for so many years:

 In finding her, I realized she moved into her bedroom at about the same age as I did.
 She left at about the same age, too.
-I guess I realized that her bedroom was as much my bedroom, although she was always present in my mind.
+Today, I guess I realize that her bedroom was as much my bedroom, although she was always present in my mind as I lived within it.

 Learning About Jimmie